venkat0086/dev-dot-to-clone/README.md

 ## Technology Stack Used

+- React
+- SCSS
+- Redux
-- HTML
+- NodeJS
-- CSS
+- Axios
-- JavaScript
+- DayJs

 For storing user data we also used LocalStorage.